somyakantdash/Dria-Node-Run-Full-Guide/README.md

 ```

 > [!NOTE] Put Your Metamask Wallet Private Key
+>
 > Dria makes use of the same Ethereum wallet, that is the recipient of your hard-earned rewards!
-Place your private key at `DKN_WALLET_SECRET_KEY` in `.env` without the `0x` prefix.
+Place your private key at `DKN_WALLET_SECRET_KEY` without the `0x` prefix.
 It should look something like:

 ```sh
 DKN_WALLET_SECRET_KEY=ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80